 Step 3.
 Complete Lactation Clinical Experience

-This is the part of the certification process that requires individuals to appear in-person.
-The IBLCE accepts three pathways to earning this experience, the first of which entails 1000 hours in an approved clinical setting such as a hospital or community clinic.
-The second pathway includes a minimum of 300 hours while enrolled in human lactation and breastfeeding clinical program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or its equivalent.
-Where the third pathway is concerned, students must complete at least 500 hours of experience, while being mentored by a certified lactation consultant.
+This is the part of the certification process that requires individuals to appear in person.
+The IBLCE accepts three pathways for completing this experience, the first of which entails 1000 hours in an approved clinical setting, such as a hospital or community clinic.
+The second pathway requires a minimum of 300 hours while enrolled in human lactation and breastfeeding clinical program that is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or its equivalent.
+For third pathway, students must complete at least 500 hours of supervised clinical practice while being mentored by a certified lactation consultant.

 Step 4.
 Take the IBLCE Certification Exam

 The application for the certification exam can be completed online where persons will be guided to choose from the approved examination centers.
 The IBLCE provides an online content guide that students can use to study for the four-hour long examination.
 The exam includes multiple-choice and response questions with examination dates in April and September.
-The results are exam are generally available within three months and if successful, persons will receive certification in another month.
+The results for the exam are generally available within three months and, if successful, persons will receive certification in another month.